reimerb13/Baseball-Analytics-Practicum/README.md

 |Radial|3,612|3,888|0.82|91.2%|8.8%|
 |Polynomial|3,377|3,727|0.73|86.4%|13.6%|

-The results from the Corner machine learning models showed that the results were in good agreement with the models that were created.
+The results from the Corner machine learning models showed that the results were in very good agreement with the linear and radial models.
+The results were in good agreement with the polynomial model.

 Corner 2 Machine Learning Model Results